pimoroni/inky/library/README.md

 The Python pip package is named inky, on the Raspberry Pi install with:

 ```
-pip3 install inky[rpi,fonts]
+pip3 install inky[rpi,example-depends]
 ```

-This will install Inky along with dependencies for the Raspberry Pi, plus fonts used by the examples.
+This will install Inky along with dependencies for the Raspberry Pi, plus modules used by the examples.

 If you want to simulate Inky on your desktop, use: